Benny-/apng2webp/README.md

 options:

 `-loop`: spcify the animated WebP loop count.
 0 means loop infinity.
-The default value is 0.
+The default value is the loop count from original APNG.

 `-bgcolor`: spcify the animated WebP background color with RGBA format.
 The default value is 255,255,255,255